Analyzing and Using Franchise Best Practices Guarantees a Better Franchise System.

-Once underway, a franchise system develops an ‘automatic pilot’ if you will.
+Once launched, a franchise system develops an ‘automatic pilot’ if you will.
 Systems for sales, training and support are used to process franchisees.
 But installing systems does not necessarily mean that they are adequate or working correctly.
 Only time will tell if systems are adequate for franchisees and the whole system.
 While it’s true that franchisors make all the system decisions initially, those decisions must be reviewed and refreshed when needed.

 In short, franchise best practices focus on two essential elements.
 They are: 1. ongoing analysis of the model, and 2. maintaining quality relationships between franchisor and franchisees.